simolus3/drift/docs/docs/Dart API/tables.md

 - `withDefault` will store the default value in the database, while `clientDefault` will generate the default value on the client side.

 - For constant values, like `false`, `true`, or `0`, `withDefault` is more efficient.
-For dynamic values, like `DateTime.now()` or `Uuid().v4()`, `clientDefault` is more flexible.
+`clientDefault` is more flexible for dynamic values like `DateTime.now()` or `Uuid().v4()`.

 - Changing the default value for a column with `withDefault` requires a schema migration, while `clientDefault` allows you to change the default value without a schema migration.

 ### Checks (Data Validation)

 Use the `check` method to enforce specific conditions.
-This method takes a Boolean expression as an argument, which is evaluated for each insert or update.
+This method takes a Boolean expression as an argument and is evaluated for each insert or update.

 For example, the following code ensures that the `age` column is always greater than `0`:

 {{ load_snippet('check','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-This generates a `CHECK` constraint in the SQL table definition, which validates the column for each data modification.
+The `check` method generates a `CHECK` constraint in the SQL table definition, which validates the column for each data modification.

-You must write a [schema migration](../Migrations/index.md). to add, remove, or modify a check constraint after table creation.
+To add, remove, or modify a check constraint after table creation, you must write a [schema migration](../Migrations/index.md).

-For more on writing expressions, see the [Expressions](../Expressions/index.md) page.
+See the [Expressions](../Expressions/index.md) page for more on writing expressions.

 !!! info "Thrown Exceptions"

-    Validation/Checks are only enforced at the database level.
+    Validation/Checks are enforced at the database level.
     Creating a `User` dataclass with an `age` of `-1` will not throw an exception in Dart.

 !!! note "Recusive Checks"

     The dart analyzer may report a [`recursive_getters`](https://dart.dev/tools/linter-rules/recursive_getters) error when using a column in a check expression.
     This can be safely ignored, as this code is never executed.